gyng/book/articles/geotag/geotag.md

 To make things easy, do the following

-1. Leave location tracking on my Android phone active
+1. Leave location tracking on your Android phone active
-2. Set camera's clock to UTC
+2. Set your camera's clock to UTC

 [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) is used to fix timezones and add geotag information.